UKGovernmentBEIS/beis-business-energy-efficiency-sme-alpha-zapp-server/README.md

 ### 5. Deployment

-The app is currently deployed to Heroku, contact Jamie Humphries (jamie.humphries@softwire.com) to be added to the Heroku team.
+The app is currently deployed to Heroku.
+Contact Jamie Humphries (jamie.humphries@softwire.com) to be added to the `softwire-beis-sme-alpha` Heroku team.

+The client releases are built separately (see [Zapp Client repository](https://github.com/UKGovernmentBEIS/beis-business-energy-efficiency-sme-alpha-zapp-client)) and checked in to this repository at `/public/Releases`.
+Once this project is deployed to the web with an updated client build, clients will update automatically.